Last updated in October 2015

 Despite its good reputation in Indonesia, Germany faces regional and global “competition” in its efforts to step up bilateral relations with Southeast Asia’s largest country and an up-and-coming player in the political arena.
 In recent years, senior-level political contacts between Germany and Indonesia have markedly intensified.
 During his term in office, Federal President Christian Wulff paid an official visit to Indonesia (in late 2011).
 Federal Chancellor Angela Merkel visited Jakarta in July 2012 and Indonesian President Susilo Bambang Yudhoyono paid an official visit to Berlin from 3 to 6 March 2013.
 Relations have been further cemented by several ministerial-level visits to Indonesia, including those by Federal Minister for Economic Cooperation and Development Dirk Niebel in January 2013 and Federal Foreign Minister Guido Westerwelle in February 2013.
 In addition, the Jakarta Declaration agreed upon during Federal Chancellor Merkel’s official visit to Indonesia in July 2012 represents a thematically wide-ranging fundamental agreement between Germany and Indonesia to continue and step up their close and multi-faceted cooperation in the coming years.

 The list of mutual visits by parliamentarians includes: in 2011, visits to Indonesia by German Bundestag Member Volker Kauder and German Bundestag Vice-President Wolfgang Thierse, as well as by delegations of various Bundestag committees; and in 2012, several visits to Germany for talks by Indonesian members of parliament, including participants in the German Bundestag’s and the Federal Government’s official guest programme, who travelled to Berlin, Schwerin and Wismar to gather information on legal and practical issues relating to German federalism.
 In July 2012, Parliamentary State Secretary at the Federal Ministry of Transport Jan Mücke and German Bundestag member Petra Müller held numerous high-level talks in Jakarta and Surabaya on the issues of transport and urban development.
 Indonesia’s Minister of Public Works paid a return visit to Berlin and Dresden in October 2012.
 More recent visits to Indonesia were those by German Bundestag members Mißfelder and Ruck in summer 2013.
+German Bundestag President Norbert Lammert visited Jakarta in late March 2015.
+In August 2015, Indonesia hosted a visit by members of the German Bundestag’s Committee on Labour and Social Affairs.

 Two international trade fairs, the ITB in Berlin in March 2013 and the BAUMA in Munich in April 2013, gave a considerable boost to economic relations.
 Indonesia was the partner country at both events.